th-we/deskflow-wiki/Hacking-Guide.md

  - This **shall** include Creating or updating [Doxygen comments](https://www.doxygen.nl/manual/docblocks.html) for methods.
  - This **should** includes also updating any relevant wiki pages.

-### 4. No rage caps in comments/logs
+### 4. No rage caps

 Rage caps erode SNR (signal-to-noise).
 Do not shout in your comments or log messages.
-This rule applies to both the program code and the build config.
+This rule applies to:
+- Program code
+- Build config
+- Documentation

 What is important to one developer is usually not as important to another.
 Prioritizing your message over everyone else's is not a polite thing to do.
 If you want to find something, use a text search tool.
 Be respectful of other developers and do not cause unnecessary distractions.